qial/vjspout/README.md

 This sketch is currently Windows only, although it may be possible to eventually support using Siphon instead of Spout on OSX.
 If anyone is interested in helping to develop Siphon support, definitely let me know or send a pull request.
-I also use a Macbook for some things and would love to have full support for this sketch on OSX too, but I haven't spent the time to look into it.
+I also use a Macbook for some things and would love to have full support for this sketch on OSX, but I haven't spent the time to look into it.

-I often stream visual development and other things at http://twitch.tv/theqial Feel free to drop by and say hello!
+I often stream visual development and other things at http://twitch.tv/theqial

+Feel free to drop by and say hello!

 # Requirements